HackShardGaming/HackShardGaming-Valheim/ReadMe.txt

 Patch Notes

+HsG V0.9.0.0	Date: 3/16/2021		Valheim Version: 0.147.3 (VOnline v0.1)@0.9.5.5/WeylandMod-1.10
+>>	Installed Plugin: Weyland Mod Core
+>>	Installed Plugin: Weyland Mod Item Radar
+>>	Installed Plugin: Weyland Mod Shared Map
+>>	Installed Plugin: VChat
+>>	Updated Plugin: Epic Loot
+>>	This is another Major Update release.
+No plugins are currently being removed so you should not need to remove any plugins.
+You will not be able to login until you update to this version.
+		Also please note: Valheim Online plugin has been discontinued by the developer.
+We will attempt a decompile and do some changes ourself very shortly.

 HsG V0.8.1.5	Date: 3/15/2021		Valheim Version: 0.147.3 (VOnline v0.1)@0.9.5
 >>	Installed Plugin: Build Camera
 >>	Installed Plugin: Interactive Sign